Oliv-ramon/valex-api/README.md

-# Valex-Api
+## Description

-A RESTful API that gives you the power to create, recharge, activate, block and delete a benefits card, it can also process purchases using these cards.
+A RESTful API that gives you the power to create, recharge, activate, block and delete a benefits card, it can also process purchases using these cards!
 This project has study porpose, so the context here is fictionary.

-### About this project
+## Motivation

+I build this project to validate my knowledge about RESTful APIs, typescript, DRY code concept, layered architecture and global error handling implementation.

 This project is part of my portfolio, so any feedback about the project, code, or anything you can report that could make me a better developer will be welcome!

-I build this project to validate my knowledge about RESTful APIs, typescript, DRY code concept, layered architecture and global error handling implementation.

 ### Technologies used in this project